matter-labs/zinc/zinc-book/src/07-smart-contracts/01-storage-and-methods.md

 ## Builtin methods

+Each smart contract includes two built-in methods.

+The method signatures are described in [Appendix D](../appendix/D-intrinsic-functions.md).

+### Transfer

-Each smart contract includes the built-in `transfer` method, which is used to send tokens to another account.
+The `transfer` method is used to send tokens to another account.
 The method is mutable, so it can only be called from the mutable context.

 ```rust,no_run,noplaypen
 contract Example {